muditbaid/Techforgood2022/README.md

 <img src="imgs/physics.png">
 <img src="imgs/chemistry.png">

-As you can see it in the above example, Various students Maths marks are represented graphically according to their performance.
+<p>As you can see it in the above examples, Various students Maths marks are represented graphically according to their performance.
 It shows various students are in the Safe zone and a few are in the danger zone, that is, they obtained few marks.
 We can also see students who performed well and those who are above average.
-By this labels we can predict the marks of uncoming exams for each student.
+By this labels we can predict the marks of uncoming exams for each student.<p>